Tarun1027/Snake-game/README.md

 # Snake-game

-I have made the game using HTML and JavaScript.
+I have made the game using HTML and Java Scrpit.